tryolabs/aws-workshop/workshop/s3-web-ec2-api-rds/01-serve-website-from-s3.md

 7. Enter `s3://<your-bucket-name>` as value.
 8. Click create parameter.

 Now we can retrieve the bucket name with `aws ssm get-parameter` like we did [here](/buildspec.frontend.yml).
-Also, we can use [AWS SSM Agent](http://docs.aws.amazon.com/systems-manager/latest/userguide/ssm-agent.html) to manage our instances configuration from the AWS web console.
+Also, we can use [AWS SSM Agent](http://docs.aws.amazon.com/systems-manager/latest/userguide/ssm-agent.html) to manage our instances' configuration from the AWS web console.

 ## Create a policy to get full access to the S3 website bucket